 Company Person Sync Job

 This job is named Company Person Sync_Connection name (here Company Person Sync_Connect to PX).
-This jobs syncs data from the User object in Gainsight PX to the Company person object in Gainsight.
+This job syncs data from the User object in Gainsight PX to the Company Person object in Gainsight.

 This job has five stages:

 This stage has the same fields and configurations as in the case of Company sync job.
 You can find the Connection name, Job name, and Notification Details section.
 This job has a dependency on the Company Sync job.
 The Company sync job is executed before executing this job.
 Once you make the required modifications, you must click SAVE to proceed to the job configuration.
 Refer Job Configuration in the Company Sync Job for more details.

 Data Source and Field Mappings